-If the Chair of the Committee is not present at any meeting of the Committee, one of the other members of the Committee who is present at the meeting shall be chosen by the Committee to preside as Chair at the meeting.
+If the Chair of the Committee is not present at any meeting of the Committee, one of the other members of the Committee who is present at the meeting shall be chosen by the Committee to preside as chair at the meeting.

-7. Secretary of Committee Meetings
+7. Secretary of Committee

-The Corporate Secretary of the Corporation shall serve as the secretary at each meeting of the Committee.
+The Corporate Secretary of the Corporation shall serve as the secretary at meetings of the Committee.